a-meyers/a-meyers.github.io/resume.md

 ***

 **University of Minnesota, Twin Cities**
 Master of Science, Business Analytics (MSBA) -  Expected 2020

+An interdisciplinary STEM graduate professional degree that blends concepts from data science,computer science, statistics, business intelligence, and information theory geared towards commercial applications.
+Study of methods and techniques in descriptive analytics, predictive analytics, causal inference, and prescriptive analytics.

 **University of Minnesota, Twin Cities**
 Bachelor of Arts, Economics - 2010
 Minor, German Studies

+Training in deductive methods of logic and inductive methods of reasoning using statistical methods and a variety of social and economic data.

 ## Technical Skills
 ***